United Arab Emirates–United Kingdom relations: Economic ties

-Over 130,000 British nationals reside in the UAE, with the majority living in Dubai, where they are engaged in business throughout the country.
+More than 130,000 British citizens reside in the UAE, with the majority living in Dubai, where they are engaged in business throughout the country.
 Besides this, each country consistently maintains high rates of mutual trade and investment.
 The UAE is the UK’s largest trading partner in the region and its 19th largest trading partner globally.
 In 2024, bilateral trade exceeded £24 billion.
-In September 2021, the United Arab Emirates pledged to invest £10bn (US $12.83 bn) in the UK for the fields of clean energy, technology and infrastructure.
+In September 2021, the United Arab Emirates pledged to invest £10bn (US $12.83 bn) in the UK for the fields of clean energy, technology, and infrastructure.

+On 5 October 2004, Arsenal FC signed a record-breaking £100 million partnership deal with the airline Emirates, which included a 15-year stadium naming rights agreement for their new 60,000-seater home, the Emirates Stadium.

+Documents released by the US Department of Justice show that American financier Jeffrey Epstein acted as an intermediary to help UAE's DP World CEO Sultan Ahmed bin Sulayem lobby the UK government in 2009 for support regarding the £1.8 billion London Gateway port project.
+Epstein reportedly shared the personal email address of Peter Mandelson—who was then the UK Business Secretary—with bin Sulayem and advised him on how to push through a deal.
+Emails indicate Epstein told Mandelson to "be nice to Sultan" in October 2009.
+The lobbying effort was aimed at securing government loan guarantees for the DP World deep-water port project on the Thames in Essex.
+The project went ahead, and DP World currently runs the London Gateway port.

 In 2022, the United Kingdom and the Gulf Cooperation Council, of which the United Arab Emirates is a member, initiated negotiations for the Gulf Cooperation Council–United Kingdom Free Trade Agreement, one of the first post-Brexit trade agreements negotiated by the UK.

+Keir Starmer's government has significantly expanded economic and military ties with Gulf Cooperation Council (GCC) nations, primarily focusing on securing infrastructure investment and finalizing a region-wide free trade agreement.
+Starmer defended the engagement with these leaders—despite human rights concerns—as necessary for both British security and jobs.
+In early December 2024, Starmer conducted a multi-day diplomatic visit to the Gulf, meeting with Sheikh Mohamed bin Zayed Al Nahyan in the UAE.